my5G/OPlaceRAN/README.md

 In the future, more endpoints can be added, for example, to register a new algorithm, but initially, only the `scheduler` endpoint will be available.

-### Algorithm Jobs
+### RANOptimizer

-The algorithm jobs will be asynchronous tasks as they can take a considerable time to be finished.
+The RANOptimizer contain algorithm jobs will be asynchronous tasks as they can take a considerable time to be finished.
 Also, queuing maybe consider in the future.
 According to the algorithm chosen by the network operator, a job will be triggered by the selected algorithm.
 Once the job finishes its execution, it will send the result to a persistency layer accessible by the Scheduler Manager.

 ## Prototype Details